Picovoice/picovoice/demo/mcu/stm32f407/README.md

 1. Click `Project` > `Build All`
 1. Connect the board to the computer and press `Run` > `Debug`.

 > :warning: `printf()` uses the SWO connector and the trace port 0.
-For more information, refer to [STM32 microcontroller debug toolbox](https://www.st.com/resource/en/application_note/dm00354244-stm32-microcontroller-debug-toolbox-stmicroelectronics.pdf).
+For more information, refer to [STM32 microcontroller debug toolbox](https://www.st.com/resource/en/application_note/dm00354244-stm32-microcontroller-debug-toolbox-stmicroelectronics.pdf), Chapter 7.

 For this demo, the default wake word is `Picovoice` and the context is `Smart Lighting`.
 The engine can recognize commands such as